diepnguyenhoang/my_website/_docs/assignments/week04.md

 ## Characterizing laser cutter

-For understanding the nature and features of the laser cutter, as a group, we worked mostly with Epilog Fusion M2 40 Laser 75 Watt which is larger than the other mini laser cutter.
+For understanding the nature and features of the laser cutter, as a group of four (Kecheng Zhang, Antti R, Antti Pantti and me), we worked mostly with Epilog Fusion M2 40 Laser 75 Watt which is larger than the other mini laser cutter.

 ### With the machine